The day after Bolsonaro attacked polls, US embassy says elections in Brazil are 'model' for the world | Policy

 In his social networks, the president of the Senate, Rodrigo Pacheco (PSD-MG), said that a strong democracy is made with “respect for the contradictory, regardless of the theme”.

-“The security of electronic voting machines and the smoothness of the electoral process can no longer be questioned,” said Pacheco.
+“The security of electronic voting machines and the fairness of the electoral process can no longer be questioned,” said Pacheco.

 Also on social media, electoral judges came out in defense of electronic voting machines.